essy4god-pixel/DecodeLabs-Tasks/README.md

 - Quantity Kurtosis (excess) = -1.29459 • Even more negative than 2. .
 Very light tails, very flat relative to normal. .
 Very low probability of extreme values.

-# Task 3: SQL Data Analysis
+# Step 3: SQL Data Analysis

 ## Goal
 Use SQL queries to extract insights from a dataset.